caesuric/mountain-goap/README.md

 ### Using the library after installation

-No matter which method of installation you use, you can access MountainGoap by using the `MountainGoap` namespace as a prefix to the library classes, or by including the following line in your code:
+No matter which method of installation you use, you can access MountainGoap by using the `MountainGoap` or `MountainGoap.Async` namespace as a prefix to the library classes, or by including the following line in your code:

 ```csharp
 using MountainGoap;